fusion-yun/FyDevops/README.md

 ### FyDevops
-Initialization toolset for the base environment of an integrated modeling software suite
+Toolset for  environment of an integrated modeling software suite
 #### Purpose
 - To provide a base environment for the management and distribution of integrated modeling software suites on different stations for the realization of magnetic confinement fusion research.
 #### Features